Hyper-pigmentation is the over production of melanin. Melanin gives your skin color.

 Types of Hyper-pigmentation

-2. Post inflammatory this is caused by injury to the skin.
+Post inflammatory hyperpigmentation is caused by injury to the skin.
 For example, you pick at a pimple and it leaves a dark spot after it has healed.
 This typically only affects the top layer of the skin.
 This can fade within 6-12 months

-3. Solar lentigines are small, flat dark area that is a result from sun exposure.
-These can also be referred to “age spot” or “liver spot.”
+Solar lentigines, or sun spots, are small, flat dark area that is a result from sun exposure.
 They are larger than freckles and do not cause any harm.
-However, they can indicate excessive sun exposure, which is a risk factor for developing cancer.
+They can indicate excessive sun exposure, which is a risk factor for developing cancer.

 Ways to help minimize melasma, post inflammatory, hyper-pigmentation, solar lentigines, and ephelides: